niclow236/lifehack/README.md

 #### 1. Crime Data Generation

 The script starts by generating simulated crime data as random 2D coordinates.
 This represents the locations of crime incidents within a unit square area.
+Since we do not have access to the crime data about the location and details of crimes, we have decided to randomise the location of crimes for demonstration purposes.
+If we do have access to crime data, we can calculate the risk factor for each location based on metrics such as frequency and severity of crimes.

    ```
    import numpy as np